needle-tools/needle-engine-support/documentation/project_structure.md

 - `generated`
 - `node_modules`

-> **Note**: Currently, some files are updated per-machine, especially the package.json files of NpmDefs and projects.
+> **Note**: Currently some files use codegen (e.g. registering your npmdef types) and may show up in sourcecontrol even if they have not changed (e.g. ``register_types.js``.
+This might be improved in the future.
-   This is needed to properly resolve local paths.
-We're planning on improving this in the future.
+   Npmdefs also reference ``@needle-tools/engine`` via a local path at the moment (these paths are also updated automatically) so they might show up as changed if you use them in multiple projects.
+This might be removed in the future if/when ``@needle-tools/engine`` is resolved/loaded from npm.

 ### In-Library Projects